p4535992/environment-interaction/README.md

 - Still actively developing the better integration with these modules: [Monk's TokenBar](https://github.com/ironmonk88/monks-tokenbar), [Token Action HUD](https://github.com/Drental/fvtt-tokenactionhud), [Let Me Roll That For You!](https://github.com/League-of-Foundry-Developers/fvtt-module-lmrtfy).
 - When delete the item on the actor interactor a exception is launched should be solved on foundryvvt 9 for now ignore the exception
 - Documentation can be a lot better...
+- For know works only on Door and Token

 ## [How to use](./wiki/how_to_use.md)